 - Personal Injury Claim Time Limits After A Car Accident

-- Anxiety After A Car Accident – The Benefits Of Claiming With A No Win No Fee Solicitor
+- Anxiety After A Car Crash – The Benefits Of Claiming With A No Win No Fee Solicitor

 - Additional Information For Anxiety Sufferers Following A Road Traffic Accident

-While on the roads, road users owe each other a duty of care to navigate in a way that prevents injury and damage to themselves and others.
-As part of this duty, road users must comply with the Road Traffic Act 1988 and other rules and regulations found in the Highway Code.
+While on the roads, road users must operate in a way that avoids causing injury to themselves and others per their duty of care.
+They must also comply with the Road Traffic Act 1988 and rules within the Highway Code.
 If another road user were to breach this duty, you could suffer physical injuries as well as cause harm to your mental and emotional health.

 However, all personal injury claims for car accidents must meet the relevant criteria.
 This means that you must have evidence that shows: